 - Working hours: 6 AM – 6 PM

-It’s a historical monument dating back to 1770s.
-It was built to host British residents stationed in that area.
+If you are a fan of ruins, this is a site for you.
+It’s a historical monument dating back to 1770s when the capital shifted from Faizabad to Lucknow.
+The residency was built to host British residents stationed in that area.
 The complex consists of several houses, banquet hall, mosque, museum, lawns and main building of residency itself.

 - Working hours: 10 AM to 5 PM

 Take a lunch break.
 Lucknow is a great destination for foodies, especially in non-vegetarian options: kebabs, kachoris, biryani, breads, combos – just think of an option.
 Don’t forget to try local sweets and paan.
 You can find plenty of options in the area of Chowk Market.